 The Properties dialog for the part:

-Pay attention to where you allow a property to be edited, however.
 When creating a property (through the Properties tab in your account settings), you can mark it Edit value in workspace, Edit value in version or both.
 If you mark it Edit value in version only, you can edit that value in a BOM table for any released parts since released parts become part of a version.
 However if Edit value in version is not marked, you would have to branch a workspace from that version, edit the values, then either create a version, or re-release the parts.

 - To choose to exclude a specific part or subassembly and its corresponding data from the BOM table without deleting it from record: right-click in the row and select Exclude from BOM.
 The row of data is removed completely from the table but the part still exists in the Assembly.
 The remaining items are renumbered accordingly.

 - To leave a record in the table of the information that's being excluded, you can click on the overflow menu at the top right of the table and select Show excluded.
-This displays the row in the table, however, the item number is replaced with a dash, indicating that the item is not included.
+This displays the row in the table.
+However, the item number is replaced with a dash, indicating that the item is not included.
 This construct works the same for subassemblies; when a subassembly is excluded, all the of the parts are also excluded.

 - Another way to exclude/include items from a BOM is to use the Exclude from BOM checkbox in the parts Properties dialog.